frontity/docs/docs/frontity-plugins/rest-api-head-tags.md

 ### Requisites

-This package depends on the [php DOM library](https://www.php.net/manual/en/book.dom.php).
+This package depends on the [PHP DOM library](https://www.php.net/manual/en/book.dom.php).
-It looks like not all php servers include it by default, so make sure you have it installed before using this plugin
+It looks like not all PHP servers include it by default, so make sure you have it installed before using this plugin

 > If you get some errors regarding this dependency have a look a this [thread](https://github.com/frontity/wp-plugins/issues/35)